substrate-system/signs/README.md

 ### `effect (fn)`

 Subscribe to a sign by accessing its value within the callback function.
-Effects are where you consume a 'sign'.
+Effects are where you consume a sign.
 It could be at the end of a chain of computed signs.

 It returns a function that will unsubscribe.